 When I tell my kids we are going to see fall leaves, they groan and quickly remind me how carsick they get.
-To my children, a beautiful fall drive sounds like an arduous journey where mom and dad restrict the electronics and tell them to look out the window for hours.
+They think that a fall drive sounds like an arduous journey where mom and dad restrict the electronics and tell them to look out the window for hours.

 Take the kids hiking to a destination, such as a waterfall.
-You can be surrounded by fall leaves for hours and the kids will be excited about finding the waterfall at the end of the trail.
-There is something magical about letting kids play around a river.
+You can be surrounded by fall leaves for hours and the kids will feel rewarded by the waterfall at the end of the trail.
 Kids can spend hours outdoors when there is water nearby.
 One of my favorite places to see fall leaves with my family is Shenandoah National Park, which has several fun hikes to waterfalls.

 Find an trail riding outfitter and take your family horseback riding.
 There are some outfitters who will take children as young as 3 years old, so be sure to find a guide who can work with your family.
 Enjoy fall leaves while your children experience horseback riding.